brandonhudavid/bp-rails/README.md

 * The website has a Home button at the top right and a link to my website at the top left.

 # Next Steps
-There are many improvements that could be made to this project if time persisted Here are some changes I would make:
+There are many improvements that could be made to this project if time persisted.
+Here are some changes I would implement:
 * Making title names a hyperlink to show the post.
 * Displaying the image itself rather than the image link.
 * Including a log in page that turned into a log out page for account users.